francescovallone/serinus/.website/plugins/swagger/index.md

 ## Usage

-By default the plugin will expose the OpenAPI Specification at the `/swagger` endpoint.
-You can customize the endpoint by passing the `endpoint` parameter to the `SwaggerPlugin` constructor.
+The plugin will expose the OpenAPI Specification in one endpoint.
+You can customize the endpoint by passing the `endpoint` parameter to the `setup` method.

 ```dart
 import 'package:serinus/serinus.dart';